 Making a mistake is just one of the challenging situations that can lead to such emotional outbursts.
 It ranks up there with overbearing bosses, coworker conflicts, personal problems and heavy workloads.

 Once you acknowledge your error and take steps to correct it, you may emerge wiser and more capable of greater challenges ahead.
 But first, start saving face.
 Here are five steps to take to start that process.

-1. Forgive yourself first
+1. Forgive yourself for mistakes at work

 After making mistakes at work, you likely feel embarrassed, fearful and frustrated.
 Maybe you raced through your day trying to finalize next quarter’s forecast when you suddenly realized that the report you emailed out earlier has an error in column K, rendering your analysis way off the mark.
 You’re mortified and petrified that your mistake will cast a pall over your performance forever.